-When purchasing a programmable thermostat, it’s important to consider your family’s typical schedule because there are three basic types are available.
+When purchasing a programmable thermostat, it’s important to consider your family’s typical schedule because there are three basic types that are available.
 Choosing the one that most closely matches your family’s schedule helps ensure maximum savings and ease of use.

 - The 7-day model is the best programmable thermostat for families with erratic schedules.
 It allows you to set a different cooling schedule for each day of the week.
-For example, you can set it to raise the temperature at 3:00 p.m. on Tuesday, at 5:00 p.m. on Wednesday, and at 3:45 on Thursday to match your child’s afterschool schedule
+For example, you can set it to raise the temperature at 3:00 p.m. on Tuesday, at 5:00 p.m. on Wednesday, and at 3:45 on Thursday to match your child’s afterschool schedule.

 - The 5+2-day model is ideal for people who follow a standard weekday and weekend schedule.
 If you work from 9:00 a.m. to 5:00 p.m.
 Monday through Friday and stay home Saturday and Sunday, this is the model for you.